de Sitter swampland bound in the Dirac-Born-Infeld inflation model: DS swampland conjecture in DBI - nonrelativistic regime

 The similarity between bounds in Eq. (\ref{Eq:WGC}) and the WGC is already found in another inflation model.
-Indeed, the WGC has been used to constrain the slow-roll in natural inflation \cite{Freese:1990rb} that makes use of axion-like pseudo-Goldstone boson as an inflaton.
-Given axion decay constant $f_a$ with potential $V=V_0 {\rm exp}[-S_{\rm int}]\cos(a/f_a)+$(suppressed higher harmonics), we have $m_{\rm Pl}^2 V''/V\sim -m_{\rm Pl}^2/f_a^2$ as well as $m_{\rm Pl}(|V'|/V)\sim m_{\rm Pl}/f_a$, so $f_a$ needs to be trans-Planckian to give quasi-dS spacetime but the (refined) dS swampland conjecture with $c, c'\sim {\cal O}(1)$ forbids it. \footnote{There is an argument that the distance conjecture applies to the axion-like particles through the saxion backreaction \cite{Baume:2016psm}.
-Then the dS swampland conjecture for the axion-like particles are supported by Ref. \cite{Ooguri:2018wrx}.} At the same time, in the WGC, $1/f_a$ and $S_{\rm inst}$ are interpreted as charge and mass respectively, giving a bound $f_a\times S_{\rm inst} \lesssim m_{\rm Pl}$ \cite{Brown:2015iha}.
-In order that the leading potential is intact by higher harmonics, we need $S_{\rm inst} \sim {\cal O}(1)$, which excludes the single field natural inflation (For the WGC in the context of multi-field natural inflation, see, e.g., Refs. \cite{Brown:2015iha, Brown:2015lia}).
-Even though origins are different, the similarity between two conjectures in two inflationary scenario in the non-relativistic regime may imply an equivalence argument based on quantum gravity.
+Indeed, the WGC has been used to constrain the slow-roll in natural inflation \cite{Freese:1990rb} that makes use of the axionlike pseudo-Goldstone boson as an inflaton.
+Given axion decay constant $f_a$ with potential $V=V_0 {\rm exp}[-S_{\rm int}]\cos(a/f_a)+$(suppressed higher harmonics), we have $m_{\rm Pl}^2 V''/V\sim -m_{\rm Pl}^2/f_a^2$ as well as $m_{\rm Pl}(|V'|/V)\sim m_{\rm Pl}/f_a$, so $f_a$ needs to be trans-Planckian to give quasi-dS spacetime, but the (refined) dS swampland conjecture with $c, c'\sim {\cal O}(1)$ forbids it. \footnote{There is an argument that the distance conjecture applies to the axionlike particles through the saxion backreaction \cite{Baume:2016psm}.
+Then the dS swampland conjecture for the axionlike particles is supported by Ref. \cite{Ooguri:2018wrx}.} At the same time, in the WGC, $1/f_a$ and $S_{\rm inst}$ are interpreted as charge and mass respectively, giving a bound $f_a\times S_{\rm inst} \lesssim m_{\rm Pl}$ \cite{Brown:2015iha}.
+In order that terms containing higher harmonics are sufficiently suppressed compared to the leading term of the potential, we need $S_{\rm inst} \sim {\cal O}(1)$, which excludes the single field natural inflation (for the WGC in the context of multifield natural inflation, see, e.g., Refs. \cite{Brown:2015iha, Brown:2015lia}).
+Even though the origins are different, the similarity between two conjectures in two inflationary scenarios in the nonrelativistic regime may imply an equivalence argument based on quantum gravity.